 Many people turn to medication to treat migraine pain.
 Over-the-counter or prescription drugs sometimes feel like the only way to find relief from the pounding, stabbing pain of a relentless headache.

 Migraine medication often comes with its own assortment of undesirable side effects, including nausea, drowsiness, dizziness, tightness in the chest, or numbness in the limbs.
 Some drugs, like those containing acetaminophen, can have ill effects on the stomach, liver, and kidneys.

-Having lived with chronic headaches—including migraines—for over 16 years, I've had my fair share of negative experiences with medication.
-Naturally, I sought out alternatives to the havoc that these medications were wreaking on my body.
+Having lived with chronic headaches—including migraines—for over 18 years, I've had my fair share of negative experiences with medication.
+Naturally, I sought out alternatives to the havoc of trial-and-error dosing.
 Over the years, I've discovered three reliable, non-medication alternatives for migraine relief and management.